top of page

 In Chinese Medicine, Qi blockages cause pain.
 Blood follows Qi, so where Qi is blocked, as in the case of Liver Qi Stagnation, Blood doesn’t flow freely.
 Both of these may cause painful periods, or pain before your period which is eased as the blood flows.

 This is why stress is often indicated as a cause for a delayed cycle.
-What has happened, is the external stressful situation has caused an internal blockage of Liver Qi which is delayed the blood flow.
-Long term Liver Qi Stagnation can lead to long cycles or irregular cycles and be a contributing factor in PCOS hormonal irregularities.
+What has happened is the external stressful situation has caused an internal blockage of Liver Qi, which has delayed the blood flow and caused hormonal imbalances.

 6. Fertility Issues